Euclid Quick Data Release (Q1). Optical and near-infrared identification and classification of point-like X-ray selected sources: Redshifts

 \subsection{Photometric redshifts}

-To achieve a more complete characterization of the CTPs, photometric redshifts (photo-$z$s) are essential.
-However, achieving reliable photo-$z$s for AGN remains significantly more challenging than for inactive galaxies, despite notable advances in recent years \citep[see][for a review]{salvato2018}.
+To achieve a more complete characterisation of the CTPs, photometric redshifts (photo-$z$) are essential.
+However, achieving reliable photo-$z$s for AGN remains significantly more challenging than for inactive galaxies, despite notable advances in recent years \citep[see][for a review]{Salvato_2019}.
+The current Q1 photo-$z$s \citep{Q1-TP005}, derived using {\tt{Phosphoros}} (Paltani et al. in prep.), are estimated from total fluxes and fine-tuned for inactive galaxies.
+This approach neglects the photometric signatures of active nuclei, whose emission can dominate the observed flux and hide key host galaxy features, crucial for breaking colour-redshift degeneracies \citep{Salvato_2019}.

-The primary difficulty lies in the overwhelming emission produced by the accretion onto the SMBH, which often masks the spectral features of the host galaxy, crucial for breaking colour-redshift degeneracies.
-The current version of photo-$z$s released for Q1 assumes the sources to be inactive galaxies and does not account for the possible contribution from an active nucleus.
-The absence of AGN SEDs in the template library makes it difficult to accurately constrain their contributions using photometry alone, resulting in miscalculations of the physical parameters for each source derived indirectly.
 Instead, studies have demonstrated that incorporating aperture or pixel-based analyses can significantly enhance the accuracy of such photo-$z$ estimates.
-Consequently, to compute reliable photo-$z$s for AGN-dominated objects in a dedicated effort, we utilise {\tt{PICZL}} \citep{Roster24}, an ML algorithm that significantly improves photo-$z$ estimation for AGN by directly predicting redshifts from imaging data, eliminating the need for manual feature extraction or additional surveys.
+Consequently, to compute reliable photo-$z$s for AGN-dominated objects in a dedicated effort, we utilise {\tt{PICZL}} \citep{Roster24}, an ML algorithm that significantly improves photo-$z$ estimation for AGN by directly predicting redshifts from imaging, eliminating the need for manual feature extraction or combination of various surveys.
 Building on its predecessor, {\sc{Circlez}} \citep{saxena2024}, which analysed aperture-based photometric variations, {\tt{PICZL}} advances to pixel-level resolution, leveraging the raw images for improved precision.
-As a result, for sources bright enough to successfully be matched to the LS10 catalogue, we are able to produce reliable photo-$z$s (refer to \cref{tab:3}).
-This is possible since the training sample constructed for {\tt{PICZL}} is formed mostly by X-ray selected AGN detected in LS10, enabling us to use the same model.
-As in the original work, the uncertainty of the photo-$z$s in terms of 1$\sigma$ error, increases with the faintness of the sources \citep[see][for more details]{Roster24}.
+As a result, for sources bright enough to successfully match the LS10 catalogue, we are able to produce reliable photo-$z$s (refer to \cref{tab:3}).
+As in the original work, the uncertainty of the photo-$z$s in terms of 1$\sigma$ error increases with the faintness of the sources \citep[see \cref{fig:zp_zs} and][for more details]{Roster24}.